jamadeo/goose/documentation/blog/2025-12-10-stop-ai-agent-unwanted-changes/index.md

 ---
-title: "How to Stop Your AI Agent From Making Unwanted Code Changes"
+title: "How to Stop Your AI Agent From Making Unwanted Code Changes!"
 description: Teach your AI agent how to commit early and often so you can control changes, roll back safely, and keep clean snapshots of your codebase.
 authors:
     - rizel